RaspberryPiFoundation/scratch-curriculum/en-GB/Term 2/Clone Wars/Clone Wars.md

 # Step 4: Fruit Bats! { .activity }

-Let's make a fruit bat, that throws oranges at your spaceship.
+Let's make a fruit bat that throws oranges at your spaceship.

 ## Activity Checklist { .check }